matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 ### Secure channel

-The above rendezvous session is insecure, providing no confidentiality nor authenticity against the rendezvous server or even arbitrary network participants which possess the rendezvous session server and ID.
+The above rendezvous session is insecure, providing no confidentiality nor authenticity against the rendezvous server or even arbitrary network participants which possess the rendezvous session URL.
 To provide a secure channel on top of this insecure rendezvous session transport, we propose the following scheme.

 This scheme is essentially[ECIES](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme#Formal_description_of_ECIES)